-25) Which of the following was not able to successfully implement a freemium business model?

-A) Pandora

-B) Dropbox

-C) LinkedIn

-D) Ning

-Answer: D

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.1: Identify the key components of e-commerce business models.

-26) All of the following may lead to a competitive advantage except:

-A) less expensive suppliers.

-B) better employees.

-C) fewer products.

-D) superior products.

-Answer: C

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.1: Identify the key components of e-commerce business models.

-27) Which of the following is an unfair competitive advantage?

-A) brand name

-B) access to global markets

-C) lower product prices

-D) superior technology

-Answer: A

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.1: Identify the key components of e-commerce business models.

-28) Which of the following gives a business model the most credibility with outside investors?

-A) the firm's management team

-B) the firm's value proposition

-C) the firm's market opportunity

-D) the firm's market strategy

-Answer: A

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.1: Identify the key components of e-commerce business models.

-29) Which of the following statements about Foursquare is not true?

-A) Foursquare combines a social network business model with location-based technology.

-B) Foursquare began operating without a revenue model.

-C) Foursquare's business model faces significant intellectual property concerns.

-D) Foursquare has been able to command a high valuation from venture capital investors despite unimpressive revenue and profits.

-30) Which type of investor typically becomes interested in a start-up company after it has begun generating revenue?

-A) incubators

-B) angel investors

-C) crowdfunders

-D) venture capital investors

-Answer: D

-31) Which of the following is another name for a revenue model?

-A) business model

-B) business strategy

-C) financial model
+- 19) Which of the following was not able to successfully implement a freemium business model?

+- A) Pandora

+- B) Dropbox

+- C) LinkedIn

+- D) Baremetrics

+- 20) All of the following may lead to a competitive advantage except:

+- A) less expensive suppliers.

+- B) better employees.

+- C) fewer products.

+- D) superior products.

+- 21) Which of the following is an unfair competitive advantage?

+- A) brand name

+- B) access to global markets

+- C) lower product prices

+- D) superior technology

+- 22) Which of the following gives a business model the most credibility with outside investors?

+- A) the firm's management team

+- B) the firm's value proposition

+- C) the firm's market opportunity

+- D) the firm's market strategy

+- 23) Which of the following statements about Foursquare is not true? - A) Foursquare combines a social network business model with location-based technology. - B) Foursquare has struggled to find profitability. - C) Foursquare's business model raises significant privacy concerns. - D) In 2016, Foursquare decided to refocus its effort on developing a subscription-based revenue model.

+- 24) Which type of investor typically becomes interested in a start-up company after it has begun generating revenue?

+- A) incubators

+- B) angel investors

+- C) crowdfunders

+- D) venture capital investors

+25) Which of the following is another name for a revenue model?A) business modelB) business strategyC) financial model

 D) financial statements

 Answer: C

-Difficulty: Easy
+Diff: Easy

 AACSB: Application of knowledge

 LO: 2.1: Identify the key components of e-commerce business models.

-32) All of the following use a social network marketing strategy except:
+26) All of the following use a social network marketing strategy except :

-A) Twitter

 A) Twitter.

 B) YouTube.

 C) Pinterest.

 D) Amazon.

-Answer: D
+Answer: D Diff: Easy

-Difficulty: Easy

 AACSB: Application of knowledge

+LO: 2.1: Identify the key components of e-commerce business models.

-33) The use by a company of its competitive advantage to achieve more advantage in surrounding markets is known as \\\\\.
+27) The use of a company's competitive advantage to penetrate surrounding markets is known as

+A) we what a traction of

-A) market strategy
+A) market strategy B) differentiation

-B) differentiation

 C) leverage

 D) focus

+Answer: C

+Diff: Moderate

+AACSB: Application of knowledge

+LO: 2.1: Identify the key components of e-commerce business models.

-34) A wealthy individual who invests personal funds in a start-up in exchange for an equity stock in the business is referred to as a(n) \\\\\.A) incubatorB) angel investor
+28) A wealthy individual who invests personal funds in a start-up in exchange for an equity share

+in the business is referred to as a(n)

+A) incubator

+B) angel investor

 C) venture capital investor

 D) crowdfunder

+Answer: B

+Diff: Moderate AACSB: Application of knowledge

+LO: 2.1: Identify the key components of e-commerce business models.

+20. 2.1.
+Identify the key components of a commerce business models.

-35) Which of the following is not a key element of an elevator pitch?
+29) Which of the following is not a key element of an elevator pitch?